ezra-bible-app/ezra-bible-app/BUILD.md

 `npm install --vs2015 --global windows-build-tools`
 3. Install [electron-installer-windows][electron-installer-windows] by running the following command in an administrator powershell:\
 `npm install --global electron-installer-windows`
-4. Clone Ezra Bible Software from git repo or unpack sources from release
+4. Clone Ezra Bible App from git repo or unpack sources from release
 5. Install dependencies and rebuild native extensions by running this command in the project dir: `.\build_win32.bat`

-After performing these steps you can run Ezra Bible Software by running this command in the project dir: `npm start`
+After performing these steps you can run Ezra Bible App by running this command in the project dir: `npm start`

 [windows-build-tools]: https://www.npmjs.com/package/windows-build-tools
 [electron-installer-windows]: https://www.npmjs.com/package/electron-installer-windows